[Minor revision-posted 2/13/18 (replaces 4/14/16 edition)]

 Selection of vehicles should be made based upon the intended purpose.

 Use of utility-type or golf cart-type units may be utilized instead of pickups, vans, or other licensed vehicles in applications where they are used exclusively on campus.
 These vehicles are not licensed for on-road use, are not considered motor vehicles, and do not require approval from the state Office of Vehicle Fleet Management.
 Because of safety requirements for utility vehicles, all purchases of this type of vehicle must be coordinated through Vehicle Fleet Management.
-The purchase of these types of equipment shall be the same as for vehicles.
+The purchase process for these types of equipment shall be the same as for vehicles.

 In addition, consideration should be given to the purchase of previously owned (used) vehicles when appropriate.
 Previously owned vehicles should be considered for units that achieve low mileage but high usage, such as when confined to campus or the city.
-They generally would not be considered as replacements for high mileage, high usage vehicles used primarily for transportation.
+They generally would not be considered as replacements for high mileage, high usage vehicles used primarily for long-distance transportation.

 04 Audit Services